Birthstones 101 and a Complete Guide to June Birthstones

 There are four pearl types: Freshwater, Akoya, Handama, Tahitian, and South Sea.
-Each features distinct characteristics that vary in the qualities we discussed above, as well as in size and value.
-In addition, they all come from different geographic locations.
+Each features distinct characteristics that vary in the qualities we discussed above.
+Also, in size and value.
+Additionally, they all come from different geographic locations.

-Freshwater Pearls: Found in lakes and rivers in China, Freshwater pearls are one of the most popular types of pearls.
-This is because of their extremely reasonable price-points.
-Despite their affordability, however, they maintain a high level of quality, especially in recent years where advances have been made in Freshwater pearl cultivation.
+Freshwater Pearls: Found in lakes and rivers in China.
+Freshwater pearls are one of the most popular types of pearls.
+This is because of their reasonable price-points.
+Despite their affordability, they maintain a high level of quality.
+Especially in recent years with advances in Freshwater pearl cultivation.
 From white to pink, cream, and lavender, Freshwater pearls come in a wide variety of stunning colors.

-Akoya Pearls: Japanese Akoya pearls were one of the first types of pearls to be cultivated and have since become a distinguished pearl type that is revered around the world.
-Not only do they feature perfectly spherical shapes, but also very high luster that makes them truly stand out.
+Akoya Pearls: Japanese Akoya pearls were one of the first types of pearls to get cultivated.
+They have since become a distinguished pearl type revered around the world.
+Not only do they feature perfectly spherical shapes, but also very high luster.
 A white Akoya pearl necklace is considered one of the most classic and timeless pieces of jewelry that money can buy.

-Tahitian Pearls: Despite their name, Tahitian pearls don’t only come from Tahiti, but instead in waters off the coast of many islands that make up French Polynesia.
-These pearls are unlike any other, and this is primarily due to their breathtaking colors.
-Most notable is their irresistible black hue, but others include a peacock green, silver blue, and eggplant.
+Tahitian Pearls: Despite their name, Tahitian pearls don’t only come from Tahiti.
+Instead, you can find them on the coast of many islands that make up French Polynesia.
+These pearls are unlike any other.
+And this is primarily due to their breathtaking colors.
+Most notable is their irresistible black hue.
+But, others include a peacock green, silver blue, and eggplant.

 South Sea Pearls: There are two variations of South Sea pearls: white and golden.
-White South Sea pearls are found off the coast of Australia, while Golden South Sea pearls come from the Philippines.
-Both feature pearls that are larger than any of the other types, perfect for someone looking for a set of bold, lavish pearls.
+White South Sea pearls are found on the coast of Australia.
+Meanwhile, Golden South Sea pearls come from the Philippines.
+Both feature pearls that are larger than any of the other types.
+They’re perfect for someone looking for a set of bold, lavish pearls.

-Moonstone, an incredibly luminous gemstone, is the second birthstone for the month of June.
+Moonstone, an incredibly luminous gemstone.
+It’s the second birthstone for the month of June.
 Though they are not quite as popular as pearls, many would argue that they’re just as beautiful.

 The History of Moonstone

 Moonstones come from the feldspar mineral group, which makes up a good portion of the earth’s crust.
-As a result, there are many different geographical locations where they’re found, including the United States, Brazil, India, and Armenia, to name a few.
-They’ve been adorned by people for thousands of years, with the stone having been prevalent in ancient Roman, Greek, and Hindu cultures.
+As a result, there are many different geographical locations where they’re found.
+That includes the United States, Brazil, India, and Armenia, to name a few.
+They’ve been adorned by people for thousands of years.
+The stone has been prevalent in ancient Roman, Greek, and Hindu cultures.
 These gems were especially particular during the Art Nouveau era between 1890 and 1910.
-Jewelers in this time period made frequent use of the gemstone to decorate various types of jewelry.
+Jewelers in this period made frequent use of the gemstone to decorate jewelry.

 (Image Courtesy of Crystal Cave)